phatblat/Outlets/README.md

 [![Build Status](https://travis-ci.org/phatblat/Outlets.svg?branch=master)](https://travis-ci.org/phatblat/Outlets)
 [![codecov](https://codecov.io/gh/phatblat/Outlets/branch/master/graph/badge.svg)](https://codecov.io/gh/phatblat/Outlets)

-Outlets provides a set of functions to make validating that `IBOutlets` are connected between your Storyboard/XIB file and view controller properties.
+Outlets provides a set of functions which validate that `IBOutlets` are correctly connected between your Storyboard/XIB file and view controller properties.
 It can also validate that `IBAction` methods are connected correctly as well.

 For an explanation of the approach and how these assertions work see